Flock Service Technician

 Physical Demands

-Must be able to adapt to farm work environments which could include cold, heat.
-Individual will be exposed at times to varying noise levels.
+Must be able to adapt to farm work environments which could include cold and heat.
+Individuals will be exposed at times to varying noise levels.
 Physical expectations include regular walking; using hands and fingers to handle, feel; or reach with hands and arms; stoop and kneel, crouch, or crawl; talk or hear; and taste or smell.
 Required standing and climbing or balancing.
-The job occasionally required sitting.
-The incumbent must frequently lift and/or move up to 20 pounds and occasionally lift and/or move up to 50 pounds.
+The job occasionally requires sitting.
+The incumbent must frequently lift and/or move up to 25 pounds and occasionally lift and/or move up to 50 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

 Animal Welfare Commitment:

-Braswell Family Farms is fully committed to providing our animals with a safe and healthy environment, free from abuse and treated humanely in all aspects.
-All employees are obligated by moral duty, Braswell Family Farms requirements (refer to Animal Welfare Policy), and legal obligation to uphold the strictest animal welfare-structured environment and are obligated to report any incidents of abuse, neglect or breach of biosecurity for the health and welfare of our animals.
+Braswell Foods is fully committed to providing our animals with a safe and healthy environment, free from abuse and treated humanely in all aspects.
+All employees are obligated by moral duty, Braswell Foods requirements (refer to Animal Welfare Policy), and legal obligation to uphold the strictest animal welfare-structured environment and are obligated to report any incidents of abuse, neglect or breach of bio-security for the health and welfare of our animals.